njlyon0/dndR/README.md

 Edition a.k.a.
 “5e”) related functions to help both players and Dungeon Masters (DMs).
 Below are short descriptions of the functions currently included in `dndR`.
-I am always willing to expand that list though so if you have a DnD-related task that could be cool as a function, please [post it as an Issue](https://github.com/njlyon0/dndR/issues) on this package’s GitHub repository!
+I am always willing to expand that list though so if you have a D&D-related task that could be cool as a function, please [post it as an Issue](https://github.com/njlyon0/dndR/issues) on this package’s GitHub repository!

-## Installation
+### Installation

 You can install the development version of `dndR` from [GitHub](https://github.com/) with: